Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Preliminaries: Multi-Objective Optimization and Evolutionary Pareto Set Learning

 where $\vlambda \in \vDelta$, and $h_{\vtheta}: \vDelta \rightarrow \mathcal{X} $ is a model with learnable parameter $\vtheta \in \Theta$.
 Our task is to learn an optimal $\vtheta^*$ such that $\vx^* = h_{\vtheta^*}(\vlambda)$ is the optimal solution to

 Let $P(\vlambda)$ be a user-specific probability distribution for $\vlambda$, then our task can be defined as:

 In this paper, $h_{\vtheta}$ is set to be a two-layer fully-connected neural network where $\vtheta$ is its model parameters, and well-developed neural network training algorithms can be naturally used for learning the Pareto set model.
+This set model formulation naturally generalizes the decomposition-based MOEA (MOEA/D)~\cite{zhang2007moea} from a finite population to a parameterized math model.
+With the learned model, decision-makers can readily obtain approximate Pareto optimal solutions for any preferences.

 We would like to make the following remarks on the Pareto set learning problem (\ref{eq_expectation_problem}): \begin{itemize} \item If $P(\vlambda)$ is a uniform distribution on a finite number of weight vectors, problem (\ref{eq_expectation_problem}) is equivalent to the task of MOEA/D, that is, to optimize a finite number of aggregated functions at the same time.